Module - 2 : Setting up a Ceph cluster#

 - Uncomment the

-setting and set it totrue
+ceph_stable_rh_storage_iso_installsetting and set it totrue

 ceph_stable_rh_storage_iso_install: true